mikorys/TinderLikeImagesDownloader/README.md

   -3C.
 Now in URL field paste tinder adress and click **Return/Enter key** - https://tinder.com/app/recs \
   -3D.
 In Filter searchField shown below paste following **text: meta?locale** \
   ![](images4Readme/FilterFieldLocation.png)
   -3E.
-From listed results select firtst one and click it - Headers Tab should display\
+From listed results select firtst one and click it - Headers Tab should display - (if you dont have meta?locale file reload tinder main page)\
   ![](images4Readme/ClickOnMetaLocale.png)
   -3D.
 Scroll down to Section called **Request headers**, if its not opened do it and scroll down until you find X-Auth-token, copy it and save somewhere.
 You will need it later.
   ![](images4Readme/Obtain%20X-Auth%20token.png)